History of the Pittsburgh Steelers: The 1970s: The Steel Curtain dynasty

-1970–71: Initial struggles
+1970–1971: Initial struggles

 The Steelers' luck began to take a turn for the better with the hiring of coach Chuck Noll in early 1969, though he too won only a single game in his inaugural season (their worst since 1941), defeating the Detroit Lions in the season opener before losing the next 13 games.
 Joe Paterno had turned down the job before it was offered to Noll.

 Terry Bradshaw won four Super Bowls for the Steelers, repeating as champions twice.

 The team's luck also continued when they won a coin toss with the Chicago Bears after the 1969 season (both teams went 1–13 in the 1969 season, with the Bears' lone win coming at the Steelers' expense) to gain the rights to draft Louisiana Tech superstar Terry Bradshaw with the first selection in the 1970 NFL draft.
 As poor as the 1969 season was, it turned out to be a springboard for one of the most successful decades any NFL team has ever had.

-Noll's most remarkable talent was in his draft selections, taking "Mean" Joe Greene in 1969, Terry Bradshaw and Mel Blount in 1970, Jack Ham in 1971, Franco Harris in 1972, and Mike Webster, Lynn Swann, John Stallworth, and Jack Lambert in 1974.
+Noll had further talents, namely in his choice of draft selections, taking "Mean" Joe Greene in 1969, Terry Bradshaw and Mel Blount in 1970, Jack Ham in 1971, Franco Harris in 1972, and Mike Webster, Lynn Swann, John Stallworth, and Jack Lambert in 1974.
 According to the NFL Network 1974 is the best draft class in the history of the NFL with Webster, Swann, Stallworth, & Lambert all in the Hall of Fame, and all four won four Super Bowl Championships.
 This group of players formed the base of one of the greatest teams in NFL history.

 Three Rivers Stadium became the Steelers' home in 1970.

 1970 was a turning point year for the Steelers.
 The team, along with the Cleveland Browns (with whom the intense "Turnpike Rivalry" developed) and the Baltimore Colts, joined the former American Football League (AFL) teams in the new American Football Conference (AFC), following the AFL–NFL merger that year.
 The team also received a $3 million relocation fee, which was a windfall for them; for years they rarely had enough to build a true contending team.
 The Steelers moved into Three Rivers Stadium, and Terry Bradshaw, picked first overall in the draft, started at quarterback.
 Myron Cope, thought by many as a Pittsburgh institution, entered the broadcast booth for a 35-year career as a Steelers radio commentator.
 The initial results, though an improvement over the late 1960s, were still unimpressive.
 Pittsburgh lost its season opener against the Oilers and Terry Bradshaw struggled for much of the season, being sacked for a safety in each of his first three games and throwing 24 interceptions on the way to a 5–9 record.
 The local media subjected him to harsh criticism for a long time.
 In 1971, Bradshaw threw 22 interceptions during a 6–8 season.